crate/crate-python/docs/sqlalchemy.rst

 Table definition
 ----------------

-Here is an example SQLAlchemy table definition using the `declarative system`_:
+Here is an example SQLAlchemy table definition using the :ref:`declarative system <sa:orm_declarative_mapping>`:

     >>> from sqlalchemy.ext import declarative
     >>> from crate.client.sqlalchemy import types